The 6 Best Alkaline Foods on the Planet

 It can also help us to raise high-density lipoproteins because it contains oleic acid.
 A high content of this type of lipoproteins can help us to prevent certain cardiovascular diseases.

-Also, its properties decrease the acidity in the body and protect against the imbalances of inflammatory processes.
+Also, their properties decrease the acidity in the body and protect against the imbalances of inflammatory processes.
 In the avocado you can find:

 - Dietary fiber